ellipt01/l1l2inv2/README.md

  * GSL(Gnu Scientific Libraries)
  * openMP

-Before make this program, please install the above libraries in your system.
+Before compile this program, please install the above libraries in your system.

 # INSTALLATION
 Before the compilation, copy template file make.config.templ as make.config:

 $ cp make.config.templ make.config

 and modify the following entries in this file according to your system:

  * BLAS_LIB: BLAS library path and include dirs
  * GSL_LIB:  GSL library path and include dirs